• Skip to primary navigation

 • Primary applicant must be in a key creative role for the film: screenwriter, director, or producer.

-• Film must be feature-length fiction film NOT be a documentary, short film, or episodic series.
+• Film must be feature-length fiction film or episodic series.
+Documentaries or short films are not accepted.
+Project cannot be a work for hire.

 • Project must be consistent with SFFILM’s mission and represent an imaginative contribution to the moving image art form.